Plov94/td-booking/readme.txt

 = Can I set staff-specific availability? =

-Yes, use the TD Technicians plugin for individual staff availability, and TD Booking's staff breaks feature for organization-wide scheduling.
+Yes, use the TD Staff plugin for individual staff availability, and TD Booking's staff breaks feature for organization-wide scheduling.

 = Is the plugin translation-ready? =